-Always be certain that the controls are in the OFF position when the oven is not in use, and before attempting to clean the cooker.
+Always be certain that the controls are in the 'OFF' position when the oven is not in use, and before attempting to clean the cooker.

-When the ovens are on, DO NOT open the doors for longer than necessary to insert and remove contents.
-The control knobs will become hot and may cause cosmetic failure.
+When the oven is on, DO NOT leave the oven door open for longer than necessary - otherwise, the control knobs may become very hot.